learn-academy-2022-bravo/week-3-assessment-aVictorWXYZ/interview-questions.md

   Your answer: react is one of afew ways to provide functionality as well as utility in html

   Researched answer: React allows a webpage to update without requireing a full reload of the page.
+That allows for the creation of user interfaces.